networkop/yang-to-cue/README.md

-# Working with YANG-based APIs with CUE
+# Working with YANG-based APIs from CUE

+* Importing YANG definitions into CUE
+* Building and validating payloads
+* Applying device configuration using CUE scripting

 1. Initialise a Go module and add the ygot package